DjakeDjone/lexica/content/school/dbi/mongo_indezes.md

   "time": 0
 }
 ```
-- **Conclusion:** Huge improvement.
-Only relevant documents are examined.
+- **Conclusion:** Less documents examined, but the dataset is small so the performance boost is not really visible.

 ---